 Hervey Bay is located 300km north of Brisbane.
-The easiest way to get there is by flying into Hervey Bay airport (50 minute flight from Brisbane), or by car (3.5 hours drive) which is much quicker than by public transport as the bus and coach companies take a long time (almost 5 hours from Brisbane).
+The easiest way to get there is by flying into Hervey Bay airport (50 minute flight from Brisbane), or by car (3.5 hours drive from Brisbane).

 Alternative places to see humpback whales